earlfogel/UltraRogue/README.md

 ## Prerequisites

-A C compiler, the ncurses library, and make.
+A C compiler, a curses library, and make.

 ## Installation